mondoohq/mondoo-operator/README.md

 3. Commit the generated changes.

 ### Running the integration tests locally

 To run the integration tests locally copy the `.env.example` file:

 ```bash
 cp .env.example .env
 ```

-Go to the Mondoo Platform and create an API token for an organization of choice.
+Go to Mondoo Platform and create an API token for an organization of choice.
 Add the API token to the `.env` file.
 Double-check that the API is set to the correct environment, then run:

 ```bash
 make test/integration
 ```

 ## Security

 If you find a security vulnerability related to the Mondoo Operator, please do not report it by opening a GitHub issue.
-Instead, send an e-mail to [security@mondoo.com](mailto:security@mondoo.com)
+Instead, send an email to [security@mondoo.com](mailto:security@mondoo.com)

 ## Join the community!